Blazam-App/docs.blazam.org/docsource/admin/permissions.md

 ## Global Permission Settings
 These permissions apply to all users and Active Directory search results.

-### Allow Access Requests
+### Allow Action Access Requests
-Allow users to request group assign and/or unassign access to groups that a user has read access to but lacks those assignment action permissions from within Blazam.
+Allow users to request action permissions for objects they have read access to but lack the necessary action permissions.

 Upon request, a notification is sent to all `Super-Users` for approval or rejection.
+If approved, Blazam automatically grants the requested action permission to the user.

+#### Available Actions
+- **Assign** - Request permission to assign users or groups to groups
+- **Unassign** - Request permission to unassign users or groups from groups
+- **Unlock** - Request permission to unlock user accounts

+### Allow Field Access Requests
+Allow users to request read or edit access to specific Active Directory fields that they currently cannot access.

+You can configure which fields are available for users to request access to.
+For each field, you can also specify whether edit access requests are allowed in addition to read access requests.

-If approved, Blazam automatically assigns access to the group for the user.
+Upon request, a notification is sent to all `Super-Users` for approval or rejection.
+If approved, Blazam automatically grants access to the requested field for the user.

+This feature allows for dynamic, on-demand permission escalation while maintaining administrative oversight and approval workflows.

 ### Allow self access
 Allows all users that can log into Blazam (anyone under Delegates) to have additional permissions applied to their